nkdinsdale/SFHarmony/README.md

-# SFHarmony
+# SFHarmony - Source Free Domain Adaptation for Distributed Neuroimaging Analysis
 Source code for SFHarmony

-This is a working release of the code for FedHarmony Any issues please contact: nicola.dinsdale@cs.ox.ac.uk.
+This is a working release of the code for SFHarmony Any issues please contact: nicola.dinsdale@cs.ox.ac.uk.
 Further code will be added in time.

 Software Versions: